jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ![image](images/part1.png)

+* Run the command

 **What we want to see:**

-And then you'll see on your local computer within a folder called zbank with subfolder for node1.
+There should be on your local computer a new folder created called **zbank** with subfolder for **node1**.
 Every node created will be like this.

-Inside node1 or any node folder there should be both a geth and keystore folder.
+Inside node1 or any node folder there should be both a **geth** and **keystore** folder.

 Inside the keystore folder there should be a `UTC` keystore file.
 This improtant.
-If it's not there.
-Then something
+If it's not there then something went wrong creating the node.
+Only solution would be to re-create again.

 **NOTE:** If you entered a password for your node, it would wise to open a Notepad file and write the password in there as a *.txt* file.